gregora/FPGA-Wave-Equation/README.md

 As computation is relatively simple, I decided to implement the algorithm both in C++ and on FPGA.

-The medium is sliced into 100 finite pieces, governed by the equations above.
+The medium is sliced into 20 finite pieces (limited by the small size of the FPGA), governed by the equations above.

 I was interested into how the FPGA performed against a CPU, especially since my FPGA was pretty small, only having 9 thousand logic units.